 What can go wrong interrailing

 “If you’re a parent you’ll be wanting to check your children have any clue of what they’re doing before you let them loose on the international scene.
-So we’ve made a list of potential dilemmas to discuss in advance of the Interrail trip.
+So we’ve drawn up a list of potential dilemmas to discuss in advance of the Interrail trip.
 Just in case.

 - What to do if someone gets lost or separated from the group on an outing